ENERGY STAR Score for Hospitals (General Medical and Surgical)

 - Adjustments for Weather and Business Activity.
 The analysis includes adjustments for:

 - Number of Staffed Beds

 - Number of MRI Machines

-- Weather and Climate (using Cooling Degree Days, retrieved based on Zip code)
+- Weather and Climate (using Heating and Cooling Degree Days, retrieved based on ZIP code)

 - Release Date.
 The ENERGY STAR score for hospitals is updated periodically as more recent data becomes available:

 - Most Recent Update: February 2021

 - Original Release: November 2001

 This document presents details on the development of the 1 - 100 ENERGY STAR score for hospitals.
 More information on the overall approach to develop ENERGY STAR scores is covered in our Technical Reference for the ENERGY STAR Score, available at www.energystar.gov/ENERGYSTARScore.
 The subsequent sections of this document offer specific details on the development of the ENERGY STAR score for hospitals.